franciscojferrari/Amazing-Landscapes/README.md

 ### Training

-* The training of the network can be found in Training and Testing notebook in the notebooks folder
+* The training of the network can be found in Training and Testing notebook in the notebooks folder Amazing-Landscapes/notebooks/Training and Testing.ipynb

 ## Contributing